Treading lightly or leaving marks?

 Only our government can make this change.

 Years of advocacy, much of it driven by you, have brought us to this point.
-Right now, two MPs have separate Modern Slavery Bills in the ballot.
+Right now, two MPs have separate Modern Slavery Reporting Bills in the ballot.
 Now it's time for our politicians to work together and move one strong modern slavery law forward.

 We call on the government to make this their legacy.